BartSte/fzf-help/README.md

   ```
 - `CLI_OPTIONS_REGEX`: regex to match the command line options in the `--help`
     documentation.
 Check the `cli_options` command for the default value.

+- `CLI_OPTIONS_CMD`: controls which command is used to retrieve the command
+    line options.
+Here, the `$cmd` variable is the command to get the options
+    for.
+Defaults to `$cmd --help`.
+You can use `man $cmd` if you want to use
+    the man page instead of the `--help` documentation.

 # Usage
 As the demo shows, you can use `fzf-help` by typing `ctrl-a` after typing the